bodrick/awesome/TOPICS.md

 *   [AntiMicroX/antimicrox](https://github.com/AntiMicroX/antimicrox) - Graphical program used to map keyboard buttons and mouse controls to a gamepad.
 Useful for playing games with no gamepad support.
 *   [lucassklp/Desktop.Robot](https://github.com/lucassklp/Desktop.Robot) - A library used to control your mouse and keyboard programmatically in .NET Core
-*   [symless/synergy-core](https://github.com/symless/synergy-core) - Open source core of Synergy, the keyboard and mouse sharing tool
+*   [symless/synergy-core](https://github.com/symless/synergy-core) - Open source core of Synergy, the cross-platform keyboard and mouse sharing tool (Windows, macOS, Linux)

 ## bus-driver